2007 Cannes Film Festival: Lebanon

 Debuting at the Director's Fortnight was Nadine Labaki's Caramel, a charming dramedy about five women who gather at a beauty salon and deal with their everyday problems with men, social expectation, sexuality, and tradition vs. modernizing times.
 Labaki not only directed and co-wrote the film but plays the lead as well.
 The rest of the cast is composed mostly of unprofessional actors, all of whom deliver very convincing performances and add a lot of color and depth to the film.
 Reminiscent of a Pedro Almodóvar picture, Caramel is unique not just for its technical and creative sophistication but also for not tackling any of the religious, political, or war-related issues that have continued to plague its setting, Lebanon, til now.
 The film proved to be a sleeper at the festival and was distributed in well over 40 countries, becoming an international hit.

-Awards
+Official Awards

-Official awards
+In Competition

 The following films and people received the 2007 Official selection awards: